ABOUT SOMERTON SURF LIFE SAVING CLUB

 We welcome all new members to the club.
 You can participate in a wide range of services to the club and the community.
 If you visit our beach, you’ll usually find our members out and about, either training hard in one of the surf sports disciplines or fine tuning their life saving skills.
 The club offers a wide range of activities.
 Whether a competitor at heart or someone who enjoys spending time with friends soaking up the beach atmosphere, Somerton Surf Club is just what you are looking for.
 Consider training to become a qualified Surf Life Saver, it’s the best way to meet existing clubbies and make new friends whilst learning valuable life skills.
 From a five year old nipper to a masters competitor of over 60 years, we have something for everyone.

 Somerton Surf Life Saving Club is responsible for patrolling the beach between King Street, Brighton to the south and The Broadway, Glenelg to the North.
-Our patrol and competition season commences in early October and concludes the first weekend in April.
+Our patrol and competition season commences in early October and concludes in April.
 We train our members to become valuable Life Savers who patrol our beach, teaching techniques from surf swimming through to vital life saving and resuscitation skills.

 Our Senior Life Savers (over 15 years) can compete at Senior Carnivals throughout the season.
 There is a pre-requisite of completing 16 patrol hours in a calendar year to qualify for competition.
 Events include beach sprints, beach flags, board, ski, surf boats and a variety of other disciplines.
 Please contact the club for more details.